 "Made this especially for you!
-Could you ask Nanna to take a photo of your rehearsal, so I can see how it's going?"
+Could you ask Dad to take a photo of your rehearsal, so I can see how it's going?"

-"I heard you helped Sharon make a yummy cake the other day.
-Can you make it again when I get home?"
+"I heard you helped Emily make a yummy cake the other day Can you make it again when I get home?"

 - Some things may not be practical to send via post.
-In that case, reserve this activity for a time when the parent may be due to have a brief visit home as part of their program or transition preparation (see: Planning to go home) or when a family member is due to visit the parent. - Postcards, like letters, should always go into a plain envelope (without service branding) and should be personally addressed to the child.
+In that case, reserve this activity for a time when a family member is due to visit the parent. - Postcards, like letters, should always go into a plain envelope (without service branding) and should be personally addressed to the child.
 This will both protect their privacy and emphasise the 'special delivery'. - Giving the other parent/temporary caregiver a heads up about the gift shows respect for their shared parental/ caregiving role and supports the child's experience.
 This trusted adult could help facilitate any gift exchanging that occurs across the stay. - Include any plans/updates in verbal handovers with staff and document the outcome or planned arrangements in the parent's file.